lightningjw/bsn-pbp-analysis/README.md

 ## Why This Dataset Matters
 As an analyst for The Guaynabo Mets, a team in the BSN, this dataset provides a rich, real-world representation of basketball player performance across last season which allows me to help the team in multiple areas.

-- Strategic Value: Identifying high‑probability shot scenarios can guide play‑calling and in‑game decision‑making.
+- **Strategic Value**: Identifying high‑probability shot scenarios can guide play‑calling and in‑game decision‑making.
-- Player Evaluation: Quantifies how much each factor (e.g., defender, shot type, clock pressure) contributes to success.
+- **Player Evaluation**: Quantifies how much each factor (e.g., defender, shot type, clock pressure) contributes to success.
-- Real‑Time Analytics: Lays groundwork for in‑game dashboards that forecast success probabilities before each shot.
+- **Real‑Time Analytics**: Lays groundwork for in‑game dashboards that forecast success probabilities before each shot.

 Predicting outcomes is more than analyzing past performance.
 It requires understanding nuances like game location, opponent strength, and player form.
 This project combines these factors to predict future performance, offering actionable insights for coaches, analysts, and enthusiasts alike.